 The damage zone of a credential stuffing attack goes well beyond the impact on a user’s privacy and finances.
 Credential stuffing attacks use botnets capable of automating millions of login requests per hour, wreaking havoc on application infrastructure.
 Even with a low success rate, such a high volume of requests can drive up the cost of operating the streaming platform.
-Extra CPU cycles, memory and data ingress/egress fees add up over time.
-Given the relatively high cost of managing application backends, especially in the cloud, login requests, which heavily depend on the backend systems, are by far the most expensive type of attack.
+Extra CPU cycles, memory, and data ingress/egress fees increase over time.
+Given the relatively high cost of managing application backends, especially in the cloud, login requests, which heavily depend on the backend systems, are the most expensive attack.
 Ultimately, a high level of unchecked nefarious activity degrades the service for legitimate users trying to authenticate, browse and stream content.

 How can a streaming service neutralize this growing threat?
-In this tech article, we’ll review what's required to manage bots in today's world and what it takes for a streaming service to minimize the impact — and reduce the probability — of a credential stuffing attack.
+This tech article will review what's required to manage bots in today's world and what it takes for a streaming service to minimize the impact — and reduce the probability — of a credential stuffing attack.

 Stopping such attacks requires the ability to distinguish bots from humans.
-Unfortunately, bot operators are continually finding new ways to circumvent bot detection methods.
+Unfortunately, bot operators continually find new ways to circumvent bot detection methods.
 The latest generation of bots is almost indistinguishable from humans.

 As bots have grown more sophisticated, simple mitigation strategies that may have worked in the past, like blocking the bot’s request, the IP address, or the user-agent (UA), are no longer sufficient.
 Attackers today are most likely using one of the cheap and plentiful rotating IP proxy services instead of attacking from static IPs, which helps them circumvent rate limiting and simple access control list (ACL) protection.
 Moreover, blocking isn't advisable because it serves as a useful feedback mechanism for bot operators, telling them to evolve their automation to defeat the detection method.

 Bot detection techniques have had to become more sophisticated to match the increasing sophistication of bot attacks.
-Today’s state-of-the-art bot detection techniques involve three forms of analysis on both the server-side and client-side.
+Today’s state-of-the-art bot detection techniques involve three forms of analysis on both the server side and the client-side.
 They are:

-Request fingerprinting is usually done on the server-side as soon as the server receives all the request info from the client.
-A client request typically consists of a combination of a network (IP), connection, encryption and other HTTP metadata analyzed and used to generate a request fingerprint.
-This fingerprint includes core details such as IP address, TCP handshake, TLS handshake (i.e., TLS protocol, ciphers and extensions), HTTP headers and header orders, as well as other information derived from the metadata such as the ASN and device type.
+Request fingerprinting is usually done on the server side as soon as the server receives all the requested info from the client.
+A client request typically consists of a combination of a network (IP), connection, encryption, and other HTTP metadata analyzed and used to generate a request fingerprint.
+This fingerprint includes core details such as IP address, TCP handshake, TLS handshake (i.e., TLS protocol, ciphers, and extensions), HTTP headers and header orders, and other information derived from the metadata such as the ASN and device type.
 When put together, these request characteristics can yield a unique signature or fingerprint for each client.

 Figure 1.
 A small sample of request characteristics that can work together to create a unique request fingerprint.

 From the fingerprint, we can start to look for anomalies.
-For example, if a request claims to be from a Chrome UA, does it include headers in the order that would be expected in that version of the Chrome browser as indicated in the user agent?
+For example, if a request claims to be from a Chrome UA, does it include headers in the order expected in that version of the Chrome browser as indicated in the user agent?
 Does it use the typical HTTP and TLS protocols?
-Does the ClientHello message contain the protocol and cipher with the preferred order typical to this version of Chrome?
-In addition to analyzing the request metadata, the server can also perform some limited behavior analysis such as the number of requests and their frequency and whether there’s a browsing pattern that could help determine if the requests are automated or not.
+Does the ClientHello message contain the protocol and cipher with the preferred order typical to this Chrome version?
+In addition to analyzing the request metadata, the server can also perform some limited behavior analysis, such as the number of requests and their frequency and whether there’s a browsing pattern that could help determine whether the requests are automated.

 Figure 2.
 A small sample of characteristics that can work together to create a unique client fingerprint.

-Low and slow attacks can be performed by distributing requests through thousands of IP addresses, essentially nullifying any rate-based detection method.
-To further compound the problem, real browsers from real user devices can be hijacked and used for credential stuffing activities as well, and such attacks are almost certain to be missed with these approaches alone.
+Low and slow attacks can be performed by distributing requests through thousands of IP addresses, nullifying any rate-based detection method.
+To further compound the problem, real browsers from real user devices can be hijacked and used for credential-stuffing activities, and such attacks are almost certain to be missed with these approaches alone.

-To truly beat credential stuffing, you need to add intelligent behavioral fingerprinting to the mix.
-When users interact with a streaming service, they are not just making requests for content, they are moving, clicking, tapping and browsing around the app.
-Behavioral fingerprinting studies these actions by collecting user telemetry data on the client-side, usually via JS.
+To truly beat credential stuffing, you must add intelligent behavioral fingerprinting.
+When users interact with a streaming service, they are not just making requests for content, they are moving, clicking, tapping, and browsing around the app.
+Behavioral fingerprinting studies these actions by collecting user telemetry data on the client side, usually via JS.
 These may include mouse movement patterns, keystrokes, the timing of an action, or even tapping into device sensors such as phone accelerometers or gyroscopes to measure a user’s moving pattern and positioning.

 These types of bots present the most difficult challenge for mitigating credential stuffing.
-Stopping the most sophisticated bots requires more data to be collected, such as the client’s browsing behavior throughout the session, to analyze the client’s intent and thus identify if the request is malicious.
+Stopping the most sophisticated bots requires more data, such as the client’s browsing behavior throughout the session, to analyze the client’s intent and thus identify if the request is malicious.
 For example, is it normal behavior when a user visits a streaming service’s login page directly without going through the homepage?
 Is it normal for a user to immediately navigate to the account page after logging into the streaming service and not perform any other action?
 These data points can precisely identify the intent of bots.
-The user interaction with the streaming service throughout the entire session, coupled with other behavioral data, can produce a richer, more complete fingerprint with a lower chance for false positives.
+The user interaction with the streaming service throughout the entire session and other behavioral data can produce a richer, more complete fingerprint with a lower chance for false positives.

 While it’s inevitable that sophisticated bot operators will eventually detect that they are being mitigated and evolve their methods, there are some good practices to avoid or delay these efforts.
 When detected, instead of blocking the bot requests, the server can send a standard, expected response code when a login attempt is successful, such as 200 OK, coupled with a static boilerplate response that does not expose sensitive data.

-Prevention of credential stuffing attacks represents an important priority for any OTT streaming service.
+Preventing credential stuffing attacks is an important priority for any OTT streaming service.
 As these services gain in popularity, so too do the security risks.
 A multi-layer approach to application security and bot management can accurately identify even the most sophisticated bots used to power credential stuffing attacks and prevent such attacks from impacting your customer experience or reputation.